SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 don't just take manual test cases and automate them

-## Don't even think about automation for these tests
+### Don't even think about automation for these tests

-TO REVIEW:
+Some types of test just don't make sense to even try to automate:

+* Exploratory tests
-User experience tests for usability (tests that require a user to respond as to how easy the app is to use).
+* User experience tests for usability
-Tests that you will only run one time. ...
+* Tests that will only need to be run once
-Test that needs to run ASAP.
-Tests that require ad hoc/random testing based on domain knowledge/expertise.
-Visual stuff (even with AI)
+* What else?

 TestProject: